bracesoftware/dpp/README.md

 # D++
-:zap: ¤ The scripting language made for a SA:MP server.
+:zap: ¤ D++ is a simple scripting language written in Pawn.

-- Example code:
+- For the impatient, here is the example code:
 ```pawn
 import::package.console;
 import::package.system;